Technical SEO

 What is technical SEO?

 A technically sound site gives crawlers a clear map of what exists, what should be indexed, and how pages relate to each other.
 A technically broken site can prevent excellent content from ranking regardless of how many links it earns.
+Understanding how search engines work at a technical level, including crawl discovery, rendering, and indexation, is what separates diagnostic technical SEO from guesswork.

 Core technical SEO elements